FlyingMillennial/sportys-training/Module 4 - Cross Country/Lesson 1 - night flying.md

     * White/White/Green = Military Airport

 * Taxi lights are blue
-* Runway threshold is green/red
+* Runway threshold is green
 * Runway end identifiers are white pulses
 * Runway edge lights are white

-* Nav lights must be on from sunset to sunrise while taxiing or flying
+* Nav lights (white, red, green) must be on from sunset to sunrise while taxiing or flying

 * Night = end of civil twighlight